What is a retrograde pyelogram?

 What happens after a retrograde pyelogram?

-Your recovery will vary, depending on the type of procedure done and your doctor’s practices.
+Your recovery will vary, depending on the type of procedure done and your healthcare provider’s practices.
 After the procedure, you'll be taken to the recovery room to be watched.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you'll be taken to your hospital room or sent home.

 Your urine output will be watched closely for volume and signs of blood.
 It may be red from even a small amount of blood.
 This is normal and doesn't necessarily mean a problem.
 You may be told to keep watching your urine output for a day or so once you're at home.